lucazav/speaker-evaluation-statistics/README.md

 - *qualities.circular.barplot.txthjust* (vector for label adjustments in a barplot)
 - *feedback.image.path* (full path of an optional image of the evaluation form)

+## Current Limitations
+Actually the report has the following limitations:
+- One speaker can deliver only one session

 ## Demo
 You can find a fully functional HTML demo [here](https://lucazav.github.io/speaker-evaluation-statistics-demo)